jeff-eng/learning_journal/README.md

 # Learning Journal
 Learning Journal is a blog format of webpages with the intent to reflect on learnings as an aspiring developer.
-The objective of Learning Journal was to apply responsive design principles and CSS grid to create a set of mobile-first, responsive webpages that adjust to a range screen widths.
+The objective of Learning Journal was to apply responsive design principles and CSS Grid to create a set of mobile-first, responsive webpages that adjust to a range screen widths.

 ## Table of contents